 Some of my favorite venues are the Holly Hedge Estate, the Union League Philadelphia, the Crystal Tea Room, Four Seasons Philadelphia, Rittenhouse Hotel, Kimmel Center, Cescaphe, Hyatt at the Bellevue, Please Touch Museum, Loews Hotel, Knowlton Mansion, the Urban Outfitters Warehouse in the Philadelphia Navy Yard, Westin Hotel, the Curtis Center, Ashford Estate, Sofitel Hotel, Ritz Carlton, 30th Street Station,

 Outside of Philadelphia, I have loved photographing at the Hotel Monaco in Washington, D.C., the Prospect House in Princeton, the Carnegie Museum in Pittsburgh, Bonnet Island Estate in Long Beach Island, Mallard Island Yacht Club in Manahawkin, New Jersey, Grounds for Sculpture in Hamilton, New Jersey, the Palace at Somerset Park, the Grand Hyatt in Hong Kong, Greenville Country Club in Delaware, the Onteora Mountain House in Boiceville, New York, Temple Beth Judah in Ventnor, New Jersey, One Atlantic in Atlantic City, New Jersey, and in Oaxaca, Mexico.

-Cliff Mautner Photography also has a home base in Brooklyn, so that I can best serve my New York wedding clients.
+Cliff Mautner Photography also has a Brooklyn location so that I can better serve my New York wedding clients.

 I am also extraordinarily well-versed in Jewish wedding ceremonies and customs.